|Locations:||1 MSA as an operator; 9 motorway forecourts; much more|

-Through the 2010s, the growth of Euro Garages has been phenomenal, with a portfolio which has grown to include hundreds of petrol stations and restaurants, one motorway service area, and a wide range of partner brands.
+Throughout the 2010s, the growth of Euro Garages has been phenomenal, with a portfolio which has grown to include hundreds of petrol stations and restaurants, one motorway service area, and a wide range of partner brands.

 Meanwhile, we do know that Europlast has a poor health and safety record, although this is a separate business.

 EG Group's founders were nominated for MBEs in October 2020.
 They themselves are involved in a number of businesses, and EG Group now has long-reaching arms which include operating restaurants like Leon and Asda supermarkets.
 The brothers are reported to donate 2.5% of their wealth every year to charity and their Issa Foundation supports local hospitals and deprived schoolchildren.

 Euro Garages were founded in 2001 by the Issa family, with a single petrol forecourt in Bury.
 Since then the company has expanded rapidly, usually by taking over struggling, under-performing petrol stations and redeveloping them to provide additional retail facilities (with various franchise partners including SPAR, Subway, Greggs and Starbucks), in so turning around their fortunes.